j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ```

 #### 3.)
 Quantile normalize samples.
 This script will quantile normalize the samples for each bin, ironing out differences in the statistical properties between distributions of the samples.
 Makes it easier to compare across samples.
 It's usually used in microarray analysis.
-You have to denote the column in which the *data to actually QN starts* (5th column here).
+You have to denote the column in which the *data to actually QN starts* (6th column here).

 > This script is tricky to run.
 It's tough to run on the CHPC cluster due to the way R is installed, so running it locally is easiest, provided you've got the memory to do it (hint, you don't).
 The file is likely quite large at this point.
-If you have to run it on the cluster, you'll have to install R in your home directory.
-I recommend R-3.2.1 since it includes a bunch of libraries you need that are left out in later versions.
 R is not memory efficient and your file may be **10gb+**, so this sucker takes a while to run.

 **Bash scripts (quantile_normalize.sh):**